What is the ideal fly line for small stream fishing (Twigging)?

 Long tapers (20 ft. or more) are not suited to the short casting for twigging, and are much better suited for long roll casts, or presenting flies delicately at a distance of 35 ft. or more.
 Long roll casts need more weight closer to the rod tip to turn over the great length of line.

-The chart above compares a standard 7.5 ft front taper, with a current long front taper designs.
+The chart above compares a standard 7.5 ft front taper, with a current long front taper designs. based on true to weight lines.

 You can see that for casts up to 30ft, long tapers are seriously underweight: